 Regardless of what society says about age gaps, it really comes down to how you feel about the person you’re dating.
 Of course, we also know that sometimes it’s not that easy to just throw caution to the wind.
 [Read: When does age difference in relationships matter?]

 So, what does science say about the dating age rule?
-Apparently, it is a mathematical equation that goes something like only dating someone half your age plus seven years for a successful, fair, equitable, and peaceful relationship with someone who is your equal on the minimum scale.
+Apparently, it is a mathematical equation that goes something like this – dating someone half your age plus seven years should give a successful, fair, equitable, and peaceful relationship with someone who is your equal on the minimum scale.
 Or in reverse, subtract seven from your current age and then multiply it by two to find your maximum.

 Yep, that is right.
 There is actually an equation used to calculate how many years two people should have between one another.
 It indicates how old or young someone should be to be an acceptable mate.
 [Read: Dating someone younger than you: 12 ways to make it easier]

 Many relationship researchers have gone to great lengths to figure out what type of couples make it and which don’t.
 Of course, just like any outliers, some couples fall outside the limits that are still happily in love and live a long and fruitful life together.

 What the research really indicates is that there are several different dating age rules according to what someone looks for in a relationship.
 If you look for someone to have casual sex with, your dating age rule differs from if you want a serious relationship.

 What a study by psychological researchers Buunk and colleagues concluded was there are all sorts of differences between males, females, preference, and maximum and minimum acceptable ages.
 [Read: Age gaps – Are they the new trend in relationships?]

 When it comes to men, they have varying ages of acceptability according to whether it is a relationship, fantasy, or marriage.
 When surveyed, there is a different age men want to marry or have a serious relationship versus who they think is acceptable to fantasize about.